DoranCals/obituaries/README.md

 # Obituaries

 Randomly generates silly death notices from a predefined list of phrases.

+Takes three files as arguments: verb phrases, noun phrases, and possessives.
+If no arguments are given, the program will look for files "verb.txt", "noun.txt", and "poss.txt".
-Enter names of "players" through standard input.
+Enter names of "players" through standard input (minimum of 2).

+Output consists of a player name, a line from verb.txt, and a line from either noun.txt or poss.txt.
+If a possessive phrase is chosen, another player name will be used to complete it.

 ### EXAMPLES